-The CASA logger window is shown in Figure 1.4.
+The CASA logger window for Linux is shown in Figure 1.4.
 The main feature is the display area for the log text, which is divided into columns.
 The columns are:

-• Time - the time that the message was generated.
-Note that this will be in local computer time (usually UT) for casapy generated messages, and may be different for user generated messages;
+- Time the time that the message was generated.
+Note that this will be in local computer time (usually UT) for casapy generated messages, and may be different for user generated messages; - Priority the Priority Level (see below) of the message;